stashed/docs/docs/addons/percona-xtradb/overview.md

 2. Stash operator watches for `RestoreSession` object.

-3. Once it finds a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a Job definition to restore.
+3. Once it finds a `RestoreSession` object, it resolves the respective `Task` and `Function` and prepares a number (equal to the value of `.spec.target.replicas` of `RestoreSession` object) of Job definitions to restore.
+Each of these Job requires a PVC to store the data (full data directory `/var/lib/mysql`) from the backend.

-4. Then, it creates the Job to restore the target.
+4. Then, it creates these Jobs and corresponding PVCs to restore the target.

-5. The Job reads necessary information to connect with the database from respective `AppBinding` crd.
-It also reads backend information and access credentials from `Repository` crd and Storage Secret respectively.
+5. These Jobs read necessary information to connect with the database from respective `AppBinding` crd.
+They also read backend information and access credentials from `Repository` crd and Storage Secret respectively.

-6. Then, the job downloads the backed up data from the backend and injects into the desired database.
-Stash pipes the downloaded data to the respective database tool to inject into the database.
-Hence, restore job does not require a large volume to download entire backup data inside it.
+6. Then, each job downloads the backed up data from the backend and injects into the associated PVC.

 7. Finally, when the restore process is complete, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.